julianperrott/WowClassicGrindBot/README.md

 ---
 ### **Target Casting Spell requirement**

-Combined with the 'UseWhenTargetIsCasting' `KeyAction` property, this requirement can limit on which enemy target spell your character will react or ignore.
+Combined with the `KeyAction.UseWhenTargetIsCasting` property, this requirement can limit on which enemy target spell your character will react or ignore.

 Firstly "TargetCastingSpell" as it is without mentioning any spellID.
 Simply tells if the target is doing any cast at all.